guyvorster/Getting_and_Cleaning_Data_Course_Project/Codebook.md

 * fbodybodygyrojerkmagstd - (numeric indicating standard deviation of body acceleration jerk mag in z)

-Code Description
+Instruction List
 ----------------

-The code in **run_analysis.R** can be broken into various blocks of functionality as described below:
+The code in **run_analysis.R** can be broken into various blocks of functionality as described below.
+Note this code assumes you have the data in your R working folder:

 **Step 1: Combine Input Files:**

 * The two input data-sets provided consisted of "test" data and "train" data.
-* Each category (test and train) contained three header-less data files with smartphone sensor output (x_test, x_train), the activity performed (y_test, y_train) and the subject performing the activity (subject_test, subject_train).
+* Each category (test and train) contained three header-less data files with smartphone sensor output (x_test.txt, x_train.txt), the activity performed (y_test.txt, y_train.txt) and the subject performing the activity (subject_test.txt, subject_train.txt).
 * The three data-sets per category were imported via separate read.table statements and combined to create an inclusive data-set of sensor data, user data and activity data.
 * The combined data-set consisted of 563 unnamed features and 10,299 observations.
 * The feature names for the sensor readings were provided in a separate file (features.txt).
 This file was loaded using read.table.
 Because there were some duplicate names in the file, the make.names function was used to ensure unique feature names.
 The feature names were also cleaned up somewhat to lowercase the names and remove periods & brackets with the gsub command.
 These clean feature names were then used as the names for the combined data-set's features using the colnames command.